moldybaguette/PurrsonalTrainer_Fitness_Tracker/README.md

 This project would never have been possible without our legendary project manager Anneme Holzhausen who also designed the entire UI!

 Testing was implemented by the formidable Nicholas Meyer who had to deal with all but untestable code.
+He also took on implementing the settings page as well as the graph and RM section.

-The untestable code in question was the backend UserManager that allows the app to interface seamlessly with Firebase Realtime database and was implemented by Michael French (and other than being difficult to test didn't break once throughout the project!)
+speaking of untestable code was the backend UserManager that allows the app to interface seamlessly with Firebase Realtime database and was implemented by Michael French (and other than being difficult to test didn't break once throughout the project!)

 login and registration as well as middleware was tackled by the dedicated efforts of Jasper Van Niekerk.

 And finally, the man holding the entire fort together the true Renaissance man Joshua "joshy squashy" Harvey took on the tasks that no one else could handle.

-## Documentation

-Link to additional documentation, such as API references, user guides, or online resources.

-## Roadmap

-Outline any upcoming features or future plans for the project.

-## Contact Information

-Provide information on how to contact the project maintainers.

 ## Testing

+Automated testing using github actions runs whenever something is pushed to main
 ![alt text](image.png)
-Explain how to run the project's test suite or perform testing.

-## Security

-Note any security practices or protocols related to the project.

-## Screenshots or Demos

-Insert screenshots, GIFs, or links to video demos that showcase the application.

 ## Style Guide

 Outline any code style conventions, naming conventions, or design principles followed in the project.

-### styleGuide

-# Classes
+### Classes

-## naming
+#### Naming

 class naming convention should be pascal case
 example: MySuperCoolClass

-## organization
+#### organization

 classes should be organized as follow: